 I wanted to keep this dish simple but tasty.
 Salmon is one of my favourite fish so ruining a piece of salmon is not my idea of fun!
 The honey glaze, cinnamon and macadamias all worked so well together in this dish!
 Serve on top of a nice salad or as I did on a bed of spinach and you’re good to go.

-Heat a skillet on medium heat and add in about 1-2 Tbsp of coconut oil.
+- Heat a skillet on medium heat and add in about 1-2 TBS of coconut oil.

-Once all pieces are on the tray, place in the preheated oven to bake for 15-18minutes, or until the salmon is cooked through.
-Enjoy!
+- Once all pieces are on the tray, place in the preheated oven to bake for 15-18 minutes, or until the salmon is cooked through.

 *PAID ENDORSEMENT DISCLOSURE: In order for me to support this blog and its activities I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 All of the products I recommend are ones that I either own/have used myself or that I believe to be valuable.
 If your purchase a product via an affiliate link on this blog your cost will stay the same but Cinnamon Eats will receive a small commission, which will be used for the maintenance of this site.
 Thank you for your support!